 RYS has had outstanding outcomes through the use of this program.
 The Accelerated Reader Program encourages reading among students at Richard Yoakley School by providing incentives for Accelerated Reader points earned.
 The utilization of the program, via points earned, increases significantly over the course of the school year.
 Points earned by students at the school have increased since first implementation of the program in spring 2008 by 177%.
 Students on average gained in their reading proficiency by 1.2 grade levels per semester.

-MDC’s coalition gives its time during Richard Yoakley’s social skills hours.
-Volunteers go into classrooms for two 30 minute sessions to speak about a variety of topics, from how to write a resume to conflict resolution to stress management.
-Thanks to these volunteers, students are encouraged to think critically about much-needed topics and gain information that they would not have otherwise received.
+MDC’s Community Coalition members give their time during Richard Yoakley’s social skills session.
+Volunteers go into classrooms to speak about a variety of topics, from how to write a resume to conflict resolution and stress management.
+Because of these volunteers, students are encouraged to think critically about much-needed topics and gain information that they would not have otherwise received.